Shakermixer/XL2RVN/README.md

 Smart contract platform on a L1 blockchain which shifted recently from PoW to PoS with underlying token called Ether.

-The underlying EVM represents a shared state machine that consumes opcodes, which can be compiled from Solidity or Vyper.
+The underlying EVM represents a shared state machine with Turing Completeness that consumes opcodes, which can be compiled from Solidity or Vyper.

 ##### Geth